Partnership Change: How To Plan Ahead With a Buy-Sell Agreement

 This article addresses how your small business can plan for partnership change through drafting a buy-sell agreement.

-- The amount that an ownership interest will be valued at (called the valuation formula) when a partner leaves,
+- The amount that an ownership interest will be valued at (called the valuation formula) when a partner leaves

-- What events can trigger a buyout.
+- What events can trigger a buyout

 As some commentators have put it, another way to think of a buyout agreement is like a prenuptial agreement for businesses.
 Even though you may all think at the outset that the partnership will last forever, sometimes things happen that will break up the partnership.